Good Morning America

 CBS-NY’s Dr Max Gomez featured Rudrani Banik, MD and her clinical research on a segment on Eye Stroke.

 Dr Banik’s patient, Jeff Markowitz, describes how he suddenly lost vision and sought her out for cutting-edge treatment.
-Jeff was diagnosed with a stroke of his optic nerve and is now enrolled in a clinical trial conducted by Dr Banik.
+Jeff was diagnosed with a stroke of his optic nerve and enrolled in a clinical trial conducted by Dr Banik.

 Dr Banik is using an experimental new drug for an otherwise untreatable condition.
 This is the first large research study of its kind designed to preserve and possibly restore vision in patients who have suffered such devastating vision loss.